Git commit your changes or stash them before you can merge Solution

 The changes you stash are not uploaded to the remote repository.
 You need to create a separate commit to add them to the repository.

-To stash your changes, use the git stash command:
+To stash your changes, use the

 Now that you have a saved version of your changes, you can merge your code into the main version of your repository, or discard your changes.
 Once you have done either of these tasks, you can retrieve the code from your stash using the pop keyword: